ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 "How many have you watched?"

-"Most," said Hero, smiling and opening his fridge.
+"Most," said Hero, opening his fridge.
 "I make time to relax and learn."

 Hero studied the inside of the fridge, his expressive face clearly indicating that he'd forgotten what he was looking for.